Chia Seed Pudding

 Instructions

-• In a lidded 3- to 4-cup jar, combine the milk, chia seeds, maple syrup, cinnamon, and salt.
+• In a lidded jar, combine the almond milk, chia seeds, maple syrup, and cinnamon.
 Cover and shake to combine.
 Chill for a few hours, then give it a good stir to loosen any clumps.
-Continue chilling for 12 to 18 hours for the pudding to set.
+Continue chilling for 8 hours or overnight for the pudding to set.

-• Serve with fruit, nuts, coconut flakes, and maple syrup as desired.
+• Serve with toppings like fruit, nuts, coconut flakes, and maple syrup as desired.

 Leave a comment: